01 of 06

-- For a secure seam that will hold up to a large amount of groceries, enclose the bottom seam allowance in the double fold bias tape.
-Do not worry about enclosing the ends of the folded bias tape as the... ends will be cut off in the next step.
-How to Stitch on Double Fold Bias Tape
+- For a secure seam that will hold a large number of groceries, enclose the bottom seam allowance in the double fold bias tape.
+Do not worry about enclosing the ends of the folded bias tape as the ends will be cut off in the next step.

 04 of 06

 Squaring the bottom of the bag creates a bag that is easier to pack than a bag that does not have a squared bottom.